sta721-f19/lab2/README.md

 ## Get Started!
 ##

-* On github accept the invitation from github classroom for the lab by clicking on link https://classroom.github.com/   (update!)
-This will create a remote (private) repository in your github account.
+* Click on the Clone or Download button and copy the link

 * Open Rstudio on smith at http://smith.stat.duke.edu:8787 and login with your netid and password.

-* Create a new project by cloning the repo lab2-YOURGITHUBUSERNAME  (substitute your github username)
+* Create a new project by cloning the repo lab2-YOURGITHUBUSERNAME  by pasting in the link above (this will substitute your github username)

-* Open lab2.Rnw in RStudio and follow instructions
+* Open lab2.Rnw in RStudio and follow instructions and edit HW1.Rnw

+*For the energetic student try merging your current draft with the skeleton draft in this repo